BlaqueDevs/se-assignment-day-4-software-project-management-MellonP/README.md

 - Improves User Experience: Incorporates trending technologies and functionalities.
 - Drives Business Growth: Aligns software with market demands and opportunities.

+Referencing
+1. Project Management Institute.
+(2020).
+A Guide to the Project Management Body of Knowledge (PMBOK Guide).
+2. Agile Alliance. (n.d.).
+Agile 101.
+Retrieved from (link unavailable)
+3. International Institute of Business Analysis.
+(2015).
+A Guide to the Business Analysis Body of Knowledge (BABOK Guide).
+4. IEEE Computer Society.
+(2018).
+IEEE Standard for Software and System Test Documentation (IEEE Std 829-2008).
+5. Gantt, H. L. (1910).
+Work, Wages, and Profit.
+The Engineering Magazine.